 We now came under rifle-fire, which I found more trying than shell-fire.
 The gunner, I knew, fired not at people but at map references - crossroads, likely artillery positions, houses that suggested billets for troops, and so on.
 Even when an observation officer in an aeroplane or captive balloon, or on a church spire directed the guns, it seemed random, somehow.
 But a rifle-bullet, even when fired blindly, always seemed purposely aimed.
 And whereas we could usually hear a shell approaching, and take some sort of cover, the rifle-bullet gave no warning.
-So, though we learned not to duck a rifle-bullet because, once heard, it must have missed, it gave us a worse feeling of danger.
+So, though we learned not to duck a riflebullet because, once heard, it must have missed, it gave us a worse feeling of danger.
 Rifle-bullets in the open went hissing into the grass without much noise, but when we were in a trench, the bullets made a tremendous crack as they went over the hollow.
-Bullets often struck the barbed wire in front of the trenches, which sent them spinning with a headover-heels motion - ping! rockety-ockety-ockety-ockety into the woods behind.
+Bullets often struck the barbed wire in front of the trenches, which sent them spinning with a headover-heels motion - ping! rockety-ockety-ockety into the woods behind.

 What does 'dilapidation' mean?
-Bombing Falling to pieces Dangerous Costs a lot What is relevant abou t Ypres?
-What is relevant about Was where gas was t Ypres?
-Where the writer is Where the divisions Where the extract is division.
+Bombing Falling to pieces Dangerous Costs a lot

+What is relevant about Ypres?

+Was where gas was Where the writer is Where the divisions Where the extract is

+used against a division. from come from set.